What Might Jalen Suggs' Next Contract Command of the Orlando Magic?

 Should Suggs hit restricted free agency, a max 25% salary cap offer sheet would be north of $38 million, meaning a match from Orlando would exceed the projected first tax apron.

-Therefore, it’s not only crucial for Orlando to lock in the deal before the season starts to have the financial numbers that back their young guard, but it could help them avoid either restricting themselves further by signing him to a max rookie scale deal or – much worse – losing him entirely to the highest bidder.
+Therefore, it’s crucial for the Magic to lock in the deal before the season starts to have the financial numbers that back their young guard and to avoid either restricting themselves further by signing him to a max rookie scale deal or – much worse – losing him entirely to the highest bidder.

 Time is money, and with just over two months until the deadline, Suggs and Orlando could be on the clock to find the right price.